rhaiscript/book/src/start/builds/wasm.md

 Also look into [minimal builds] to reduce generated WASM size.

-A typical, full-featured Rhai scripting engine compiles to a single WASM file that is only a few hundred KB.
+A typical, full-featured Rhai scripting engine compiles to a single WASM32 file that is less than 400KB (non-gzipped).

 When excluding features that are marginal in WASM environment, the gzipped payload can be shrunk further.